 Further/Specific Requirement FP Response: FP Response: Qualitative

 (PFMA section 55 (a)) Quantitative

-and wasteful expenditure that will be disclosed due to the fact
+and wasteful expenditure that will be disclosed because it is

 occurred during the financial 2.
-Losses through that it is qualitatively material.
+Losses through qualitatively material.

 year: irregular, fruitless,

 wasteful

 (ii) any criminal or disciplinary expenditure:

 steps taken consequence of such Where combined

 losses or irregular expenditure or total exceeds the

 fruitless and wasteful planning

 expenditure; materiality figure

 used by the

 (iii) any losses recovered or external auditors

 written off; for the year under

 review.
 However

 (iv) any financial assistance the qualitative

 received from the state and nature will be

 commitments made by the state taken into account

 on its behalf; and

 (v) Any other matters that may be

 prescribed.